Table of contentsClick link to navigate to the desired location

 TCL (Transaction Control Language)

-- COMMIT: Confirmation of the transaction.
+- COMMIT: Confirmation of a transaction.

 - ROLLBACK: Cancellation (rollback) of a transaction.